Andorra in the Eurovision Song Contest 2004: Competing songs

-Twelve songs were provided by Música Global for 12 Punts and announced on 1 January 2004.
-An album containing the competing songs was later released on CD with one of the songs, "No és nou" performed by the band Gossos and Spanish Eurovision 2003 contestant Beth, becoming a hit in 2006.
+A submission period was open for songwriters to submit their songs between 10 November 2003 and 20 December 2003.
+Songs were required to be in Catalan and those that reflect the culture and identity of Andorra were preferred.
+Additional songs were also provided by the record company Música Global.
+Over 60 submissions were received at the conclusion of the submission period and an expert committee selected twelve songs for 12 Punts, which were announced on 1 January 2004.
+An album containing the competing songs was later released on CD by Música Global with one of the songs, "No és nou" performed by the band Gossos and Spanish Eurovision 2003 contestant Beth, becoming a hit in 2006.

 Shows

 Heats

 The six heats of 12 Punts took place between 18 January and 22 February 2004.
-In each heat two songs competed and one was selected by the combination of votes from a five-member professional jury (5/7), a public vote in Andorra (1/7) and a public vote in Catalonia (1/7) to qualify to the semi-finals.
-In addition to performing their assigned song, both Marta Roure and Bis a Bis performed an excerpt of the other song that competed in their respective heats.
+In each heat two songs, one performed by Bis a Bis and one performed by Marta Roure, competed and the combination of votes from a five-member professional jury (5/7), a public televote in Andorra (1/7) and a public televote in Catalonia (1/7) selected one song to qualify for the semi-finals.
+In addition to performing their assigned song, both artists performed a part of the other song that competed in their respective heats.